rockyquinn/Speedometer/README.md

 # Speedometer
-Arduino project using an Arduino Uno and a Arduino 1.8" TFT LCD Screen
+Arduino project using an Arduino Uno and a tft screen (Final project won't use a tft screen)

 This arduino project will serve as a speedometer for any vehicle with round wheels when given the tire's circumference.